 #Can I watch my local team on MLB.TV?

-No. Local games are blacked out on MLB.TV due to broadcast agreements.
-You need a live TV streaming service like YouTube TV or Fubo that carries your regional sports network.
-The exception is teams in post-Bally Sports markets (like the Guardians and Diamondbacks), where MLB now sells local streaming directly through an in-market package.
+No, local games are blacked out on MLB.TV due to broadcast rights agreements.
+You’ll need a live TV service like YouTube TV ($82.99/month) or Fubo ($84.99/month) that carries your regional sports network.
+Teams in post-Bally Sports markets (Cleveland Guardians, Arizona Diamondbacks) can buy local streaming directly from MLB at $100/season.
+Check MLB.com to see if your team qualifies.

 #What MLB games are on Netflix in 2026?